anthonybchung/devise_app/README.md

+# Create an invite link for my clients.
-# I only want my clients/customers to join the system.
+I only want my clients/customers to join the system.
-# So, I want a function that will create a link that I can email the customer for them to register onto the system.
+So, I want a function that will create a link that I can email the customer for them to register onto the system.